itsbaraa/Chatbot/README.md

   - Cohere API key (for the `command-r7b-arabic-02-2025` model used for Arabic language processing)
 - **Dependencies**:
   - All required Python packages are listed in `requirements.txt`
-  - Install using: `pip install -r requirements.txt`

 ## Setup
 1- Clone the repository

+2- install the required libraries: `pip install -r requirements.txt`

+3- Insert the Cohere and ElevenLabs API keys in `Chatbot.py`

-2- Run the real-time speech-to-text server: `python RealtimeSTT_Server.py`
+4- Run the real-time speech-to-text server: `python RealtimeSTT_Server.py`

-3- Run the chatbot backend: `python Chatbot.py`
+5- Run the chatbot backend: `python Chatbot.py`

 ## Showcase